YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

-1. (Backward Run) Picking one expectation value from the generated table, and feed it back to the program, it can be found out which plan has this particular expectation.
-This is essentially a generate-and-test process, where the program enumerates in a certain order all possible plans and see which plan's expectation happens to equal the specified value.
+1. (Backward Run) Picking one expectation value and feed it to the program, it can be found out which plan has this particular expectation.
+This is essentially a generate-and-test process, where the program enumerates in a certain order all possible plans and see which plan's expectation happens to equal the specified.

 ## Compilation

 First run `make` in the [LRational](LRational) directory.
 This creates the compiled interface and implementation of the `LRational` library.
 Then run `make` in the top level directory of the Gold Mining project.

+## Review and Future Work

+The major function named `expectation` went through four versions, for we applied several techniques to make it work in the current acceptable manner, which are as follows.

+1. To distibute  existential variables (introduced by the `fresh` keyword) among disjuncts so that there isn't any fresh variable whose scope covers an entire disjunction.
+This corresponds to the step from [expectation``](https://github.com/YueLiPicasso/intro_ocaml/blob/7496a7cd6968b56eba11c84affc04a20906acfdf/OCanren_exercises/Gold_Mining/mining.ml#L76) to
+ [expectation```](https://github.com/YueLiPicasso/intro_ocaml/blob/7496a7cd6968b56eba11c84affc04a20906acfdf/OCanren_exercises/Gold_Mining/mining.ml#L99).
+Note, however, that percolating existential variables through conjuncts does _not_ imporve the performance as much (from [expectation'''](https://github.com/YueLiPicasso/intro_ocaml/blob/7496a7cd6968b56eba11c84affc04a20906acfdf/OCanren_exercises/Gold_Mining/mining.ml#L99) to [expectation''''](https://github.com/YueLiPicasso/intro_ocaml/blob/7496a7cd6968b56eba11c84affc04a20906acfdf/OCanren_exercises/Gold_Mining/mining.ml#L121)).

+1. To reconfigure the formulae into a terser block, for this makes it easier not only for men to comprehend but also for computers to execute the code.
+This also is a prerequisite for the above "fresh distribution" step.

+does not cross a whole disjunction, and choosing between tail-recursion and non-tail-recursion (neither is unconditionally better than the other)

 ## Reference

 Bellman, Richard Ernest, _The Theory of Dynamic Programming_, Santa Monica, Calif.: RAND Corporation, P-550, 1954.
 As of July 20, 2020: https://www.rand.org/pubs/papers/P550.html

-## Appendix: Review

 Here are some observations about the program.